Anivone/consultation-service/README.md

 # consultation-service
-Application where users can ask questions, get answers and request private consultations
+Application where users can ask questions, get answers and request private consultations.
+Microservice architecture is used.
+Application is based on RESTful API.